-A new budget is adopted for the state every year.
-The fiscal year runs from July 1 through June 30.
+California’s fiscal year runs from July 1 through June 30.
 After its introduction, the legislature has until June 15 to pass the budget.
-To view California’s Health and Human Services most recent budget proposal, click here.
+To view California’s Department of Health and Human Services FY 2018 Budget, visit page 23.

 - Anthem Blue Cross Affordable Care Act Cases, JCCP 4805 (Cal.
 Super.
 Ct.) – Four combined lawsuits were filed in state court in 2014 by Anthem Blue Cross plan enrollees against the insurer in connection with changes Anthem made to narrow networks.
 The enrollees alleged that Anthem intentionally concealed the change to narrow networks to increase profits.
 The case settled in August 2016, with Anthem paying $15 million to reimburse 712,000 California enrollees who paid too much for care because Anthem’s provider directories were inaccurate.
 You can read the motion in support of the settlement here.